LyalinDotCom/dmitry-cli/README.md

-# Dmitry CLI
+# Dmitry CLI - Genkit + Ollama Demo

-A Node.js terminal interface with local model support via Genkit framework and Ollama.
+A demonstration project showing how to integrate Google's Genkit framework with Ollama for building applications that work with local language models.
+This sample CLI showcases the integration approach and is inspired by the architecture patterns found in Gemini CLI, though no direct code was used.

-## Features
+## What This Demonstrates

-- 🚀 React-based terminal UI using Ink framework
+- Integration of Genkit framework with Ollama for local model access
-- 💬 Chat with local models through Ollama
+- Dynamic model discovery from Ollama at runtime
-- 🔄 Easy model switching with slash commands
+- React-based terminal UI using Ink framework
-- ⚡ Streaming responses (simulated)
+- Clean separation of concerns with monorepo structure
-- 🎨 Colorful and interactive interface
+- Model switching and interactive chat capabilities

 ## Prerequisites